kurt-krueckeberg/petzen/petzen-table.md

-# Petzen Church Book ContentSummary
+# Petzen Church Book Contents Summary

+This summary is for the surnames: Krückeberg and Weiland

 Note: The image links will not work unless you have an Archion.de subscription.